 There is no cost for selected students.
 The Office of the Provost will pay for student tuition for this 1-credit course and the Stearns Center for Teaching and Learning (formerly Center for Teaching & Faculty Excellence) provide the supporting course materials.

 Admission to the program is competitive and requires an application.
-The application can be found here.
-Applications are due by Monday, March 26, 2018.
-An electronic letter of support from the dissertation or thesis project advisor is required, to be submitted via this form.
+Applications can be found via our Google Form link (TBA).
+Applications are due by Monday, late March (TBD).
+An electronic letter of support from the dissertation or thesis project advisor is required, to be submitted via our Google Form (link TBA).
 Note: This is in addition to the application form.
 Students will be notified of acceptance by late April.
 The program will be limited to a maximum of 18 students.

 If you have further questions about the program, please contact us.